------------------------------------------------

 The DONG

-I’ve long wanted a good four-string bass with a bit of a prog tone - something with lots of EQ controls and light distortion.
+For a long time I have wanted a four-string bass with a bit of a prog tone - something with lots of EQ controls and with a sharper sound that would work better with distortion.

 One of my favorite basses has been a friend’s Dingwall NG ADAM “NOLLY” GETGOOD SIGNATURE.
-It has an incredibly thick tone with amazing built-in distortion that sounds extremely natural.
+It has an incredibly clear and thick tone that sounds extremely natural.
 Here’s a picture of me playing it, with a cone on my head.

 The only downside to that model is the price - 30,290 SEK (€2,699)… That’s a bit more than I can currently spend on a bass.